Paroxysmisch/genome-assembly/dissertation/main.typ

     [$arrow.t$ Recall Inv.], best[#a_sd(0.9217054263565891, 0.08589836722055305)], [#a_sd(0.8425925520662363, 0.08589836722055305)], [#a_sd(0.7835704125177809, 0.0775469993438432)], [#a_sd(0.8596899224806202, 0.04258277199061171)],
     highlight[$arrow.t$ F1 Inv.], highlight[#a_sd(0.22378802267917886, 0.05295265051308235)], highlight[#a_sd(0.21500261576482105, 0.1209215833998852)], highlight(best[#a_sd(0.26710222164199865, 0.11682858910597882)]), highlight[#a_sd(0.259293321499784, 0.02507388915237946)],
   ),
-  caption: [SymGatedGCN+MambaEdge outperforms the baseline @symgatedgcn and SymGatedGCN+RandomEdge models, achieving higher inverse precision and inverse F1 score #highlighted.
+  caption: [@symgatedgcn-mambaedge outperforms the baseline @symgatedgcn and @symgatedgcn-randomedge models, achieving higher inverse precision and inverse F1 score #highlighted.
 The results show the mean and standard deviation across 5 runs, with chromosome 15 used for training, and 21 as the testing dataset for these metrics.
 Best results in *bold*. $arrow.t$ indicates _higher is better_.]
   ) <tab:mamba-test>
 ]